mantoni/blogdown/README.md

  - Scan source dir
  - Read .html, .json and .md files
  - Create partials object with html snippets and items array with json and markdown
- - Scan target/meta dir
+ - Scan "meta" dir
  - Read .json files and put existing timestamp in source items
  - Add timestamps to new items
  - Link previous and next items
- - Generate html pages into target/site
+ - Generate html pages into "site"